 Where to Buy the Sorry Board Game

-- 2013 edition of the game, there are only three pawns for each player and there are new fire and ice power tokens.
+- In the 2013 edition of the game, there are only three pawns for each player and there are new fire and ice power tokens.
 Fire tokens help players move more quickly around the board, while ice tokens freeze pawns in place for a certain amount of time.
 For kids with lower attentions spans, this version features faster game play.

 - Sorry Spin features a modern, geometric game board with a new twist.
 When players draw a Spin card, they must twist the entire game board, which can be an advantage or disadvantage.
 This version is perfect for family game night or after school programs.